JohnPWSharp/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD05_DEMO.md

 1. Press F5 to build and run the application.

 2. Note that the build fails and there are numerous errors.
-Explain that this code is supposed to be a starting point for development, and that it requires some updates to get fully working.
+This code is supposed to be just a starting point for development, and it requires some updates to get fully working.

 3. In the **Microsoft Visual Studio** dialog box, click **No**.